When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Deciding your savings rate goals likely depends on your view of the value of time.
 Are luxuries and spending worth more to you than free time and flexibility?
 Be honest with yourself.

 Your savings rate defines how quickly you can build your wealth in relative terms.
 The amount of wealth you need to live comfortably off of and retire is relative to your spending, not your income.

 A typical financial advisor (often not a fiduciary) may look at your income and use it as the basis for defining your retirement needs.
 This is often because income is easy to define for most people: they know their salary and can check a tax return for things like investment income.

 However, spending is much harder to define as it requires consistent, routine tracking of your expenses.
 We’re big advocates for tracking spending as the most basic, most important element to building wealth for the average person.

 Just like with health and diet, simply knowing what you’re consuming is the most basic step to making corrections that produce long-term gains (or, losses in the case of weight!).

 Here’s the problem with solely looking at the “how much money is enough” problem from an income basis:

 However, in our example, you have an exceptionally high savings rate (40%) and only spend $30,000 of your income per year.
-If we assume you intend to maintain the same lifestyle you have today, into retirement, and again follow the 4% rule, your wealth needs drop to $750,000.
+If we assume you intend to maintain the same lifestyle you have today, into retirement, and again follow the 4% rule, how much money do you need to retire?

 In general, the personal savings rate is quite low, at least in the US.
-That makes income a pretty easy correlation to spending to make since usually, the two are near equal.
-Over 2019, the average personal savings rate was 7.7%.
+That makes income an easy correlation to spending to make since usually, the two are near equal.

 So why do so many financial advisors make retirement calculations based on income?